adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Welcome, Dorothy," said the Wogglebug; "and welcome to all your friends.
 We are indeed pleased to receive you at this great Temple of Learning."

-They followed the Wogglebug to a big field, where sev- eral hundred young Ozites were at their classes.
+They followed the Wogglebug to a big field, where several hundred young Ozites were at their classes.
 In one place they played football, in another baseball.
 Some played tennis, some golf; some were swimming in a big pool.
 Other groups of students played basketball and cricket.
 All the collegians seemed busy.

 "This college," said Professor Wogglebug, complacently, "is a great success."